roryp/stranglerfig/README.md

    With this setup, the `/feature` endpoint will only be active if the `BetaFeature` flag is enabled in Azure App Configuration.

-## Demo
+## Reference App Demo

-### Reference app Configuration
+### App Configuration

-After you deploy CAMS using `azd up`, the application is automatically set up to use the new email service.
+After you deploy the official reference app (using `azd up`) the application is automatically set up to use the new email service.
 The default value for `CONTOSO_SUPPORT_GUIDE_REQUEST_SERVICE` is `queue` in the App Service, sending email requests to the Azure Service Bus.
 These requests are then handled by the `email-processor` container app.
 This setting is stored in Azure App Configuration.

 ![edit-application-setting](./docs/edit-application-setting.png)